Issue Trees: Step-by-Step Guide with Examples (2026)

 An issue tree has three structural components:

 Revenue splits further into price and quantity sold.
-Costs split into variable costs and fixed costs.
-Variable costs break down by ingredient: lemons, water, sugar, ice, and cups.
+Costs split into variable and fixed costs, and variable costs break down by ingredient: lemons, water, sugar, ice, and cups.
 Each of these sub-branches is a specific lever the owner can pull.

 This lemonade stand issue tree is actually a special type known as a profit tree.
 It is one of the most common case interview frameworks you will encounter.